Loading...

 How to consume plain or buttermilk biscuits, tea with milk without glucose spikes

-Pair biscuits with a source of protein, such as a small portion of nuts or a boiled egg, to help slow down the absorption of glucose.
+Pair your biscuits with a protein-rich food such as a boiled egg, a small serving of cheese, or a handful of nuts.
+Protein can slow down the absorption of carbohydrates.

 Drink Herbal Tea